digigaia/kudu/ARCHITECTURE.md

 - our own crate imports

-## Error messages are not capitalized
+## Error and logging messages style

-logging messages should not be capitalized either
+- error and logging messages should be lower case (ie: not be capitalized)
+- TODO! decide whether we want to quote values and types using single-quotes, double-quotes or backticks

 ## Hex literals are written in lower-case